 What skills do they all have in common?

-If you want to push that step further, you can also reach out to those employees, ask for a coffee or phone call, and ask them about the job!
+If you want to push that step further, you can also reach out to those employees, request a coffee or phone call, and ask them about the job!
 This is called an informational interview.

 This way, you can find out about what differentiates successful employees AND maybe land a referral later in the process!